 Setting a profile picture in iMessage

 With iOS 13, Apple’s Messages lets you set a profile image and screen name to share with your contacts.
 That way, when you text another iPhone user, you can let them know exactly who’s texting, even if they haven’t saved your contact information.
 It’s easy to set up.
-First, open Messages, tap the three dots (“…”) in the top-right corner, and hit Edit Name and Photo.
-From here, you can type in a preferred first and last name, and set a profile picture.
-You can select to use your personal Memoji as a profile picture, or you can select from a variety of Animojis instead.
-You can also change whether you want to share this information with Contacts Only, Anyone, or to Always Ask if the information is to be shared.
+First, open Messages, tap the Three Dots (“…”) at the top right, and tap Edit Name and Photo.
+From here, you can type in a preferred first and last name and set a profile picture.
+You can elect to use your personal Memoji as a profile picture, or you can select from a variety of Animojis instead.
+You can also decide whether you want to share this information with Contacts Only, Anyone, or to Always Ask if the information is to be shared.

-Speaking of Memojis and Animojis, you no longer need an iPhone with TrueDepth technology (either the iPhone X, XS, XS Max, or XR) to create a Memoji in iOS 13.
-While you’ll still need a TrueDepth camera to have your Memoji or Animoji follow your movements, owners of the iPhone 6S or newer on iOS 13 will also be able to make their own Memoji.
+You no longer need an iPhone with TrueDepth technology (for example, iPhone X, XS, XS Max, or XR) to create a Memoji in iOS 13.
+While you do need a TrueDepth camera to have your Memoji or Animoji follow your movements, owners of the iPhone 6S or newer (using iOS 13) will be able to make their own Memoji.
 Just head into iMessage, open a conversation, and hit the Memoji icon, followed by the Three Dots button.
 Then, create an image that reflects your inner self.

 How to share music over AirPods

 One of the coolest additions to iOS 13 is the option to have the same music stream across two pairs of AirPods.
 To get going, you’ll need to pair the second pair of AirPods with your iPhone.
 Once you’ve done that, you’ll be able to select the second pair of AirPods from your AirPlay settings in the same way you can select your own.

 How to save your passwords